moj-analytical-services/user-guidance/source/documentation/tools/quicksight/03-working-with-quicksight.md

 # Working with QuickSight

-## Finding datasets
+## Adding a dataset

 Datasets are available via the `Athena` data source in QuickSight:

->Datasets > New Dataset (top right) > Athena > New Athena data source.
+> Datasets > New Dataset (top right) > Athena > New Athena data source.

 When adding a new dataset via Athena you'll be prompted for a `Data source name`.
 This is just a descriptive name for the new data source tile for **you** in **your** QuickSight interface.

-Here's [the advice from aws] about naming your Data source:
+Here's [the advice from AWS] about naming your Data source:

 > _This name displays on the Amazon QuickSight list of existing data sources, which is at the bottom of the 'Create a Dataset' view.
-Use a name that makes it easy to distinguish your data sources from other similar data sources._
+> Use a name that makes it easy to distinguish your data sources from other similar data sources._

 Unless specified elsewhere for your data, use the default `Athena workgroup`.